 Only to be completed if you selected for Preventing serious damage to livestock, foodstuffs for livestock, crops, vegetables, fruit, growing timber or any other form of property, or to fisheries in Question 6 of the application form.
 Please complete all questions What serious damage has occurred or will occur if the proposed activity does not go ahead.
 Please give details of any expert advice received.
-How will the proposed activity provent serious damage?
-Please give details of any expert advice received How will the proposed activity prevent serious damage?
+How will the proposed activity prevent serious damage?
 Please give details of any expert advice received.